gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 - `DOCKER_USERNAME`: Username of the Docker Hub user with the right privileges to push images
 - `DOCKER_PASSWORD`: Password for the Docker Hub user
-- `GO_VERSION`: As of July 21st 2021 it is 1.16
+- `GO_VERSION`: As of March, 2024 is 1.21
 - `IMAGE_NAME`: appropriate image name for each of the Docker container images.
 All are under the `khulnasoft` org.
 - `SLACK_BOT_TOKEN`: Used for notification of new GitHub stars given to the Meshplay repo.
-- `CYPRESS_RECORD_KEY`: Used for integration with the Khulnasoft account on Cypress.
+- `CYPRESS_RECORD_KEY`: Used for integration with the KhulnaSoft account on Cypress.
 - `GLOBAL_TOKEN`: Used for securely transmitting performance test results for the None Provider.
+- `NPM_TOKEN`: npm authentication token, used to perform authentication against the npm registry in meshplay deployment workflow.
+- `GH_ACCESS_TOKEN`: GitHub access token for various operations
+- `INTEGRATION_SPREADSHEET_CRED`: Credentials for integration spreadsheet access
+- `MAIL_PASSWORD`: Password for email notifications
+- `MAIL_USERNAME`: Username for email notifications
+- `MESHPLAY_PROVIDER_TOKEN`: Token for Meshplay provider authentication
+- `MESHPLAY_TOKEN`: General Meshplay authentication token
+- `METAL_AUTH_TOKEN`: Authentication token for metal provider
+- `METAL_SERVER1`: Configuration for metal server 1
+- `METAL_SERVER2`: Configuration for metal server 2
+- `METAL_SERVER3`: Configuration for metal server 3
+- `NETLIFY_AUTH_TOKEN`: Authentication token for Netlify
+- `NETLIFY_SITE_ID`: Site ID for Netlify deployments
+- `PLAYGROUND_CONFIG`: Configuration for playground environments
+- `PROVIDER_TOKEN`: General provider authentication token
+- `RELEASEDRAFTER_PAT`: Personal access token for Release Drafter
+- `RELEASE_NOTES_PAT`: Personal access token for release notes generation
+- `REMOTE_PROVIDER_USER_EMAIL`: Email used for authentication in Playwright tests
+- `REMOTE_PROVIDER_USER_PASS`: Password used for authentication in Playwright tests

 The Docker Hub user, `meshplayci`, belongs to the "ciusers" team in Docker Hub and acts as the service account under which these automated builds are being pushed.
 Every time a new Docker Hub repository is created we have to grant “Admin” (in order to update the README in the Docker Hub repository) permissions to the ciusers team.